-Millions of years ago, rainwater began seeping through the limestone surface of the Earth in Belize.
-The rainwater carried with it carbon dioxide from decaying plant material.
-This rainwater-carbon dioxide mix produced a weak acid that created a swiss cheese-like series of holes in the Earth.
-These holes became caves.
+Millions of years ago, rainwater began seeping through Earth.
+In Belize, this ground was rich in limestone.
+The rainwater carried with it carbon dioxide from rotting plants.
+This rainwater and carbon dioxide produced a weak acid that ate away at the surface to create a swiss cheese-like series of caves.

-Today, Belize has a huge system of caves to explore and tourists often visit at least one cave while in Belize.
+Today, Belize has a huge system of caves to explore.
+Tourists often visit at least one cave while in Belize.
 Now, you might think that these caves are cramped and dark, but most are massive.
-There are even underground rivers that flow through these caves, allowing visitors to lazily float through then via inner tube.
+There are even underground rivers that flow through these caves.
+This allows visitors to lazily float through them via an inner tube.

-But what seems serene is actually quite eerie.
-Especially when you learn that the Maya believed these caves were openings to the Underworld.
-Perhaps the most famous cave in Belize is Actun Tunichil Muknal, which is quite a mouthful.
-Belizeans and archaeologists simply call it “ATM”, and inside are some of the most important remains of the country’s ancient Mayan history – the Crystal Maiden.
+The most famous cave in Belize is Actun Tunichil Muknal.
+Try saying that three times fast!
+Belizeans and archaeologists simply call the cave “ATM”, and inside are some of the most important remains of ancient Mayan history – the Crystal Maiden.

-This super scared spelunker will stick with the science behind cave formation and leave the spooky stuff to the archaeologists.
+I think this super scared spelunker will stick with the science of caves and leave the spooky stuff to the archaeologists.